 - C. florida 'Cherokee Chief'

-But one of the points I want to make clear in this article is that it's not all about the flowers.
 The various types of dogwoods boast their own signature features that make them interesting even when not in flower.
 In the case of Cornus florida, there are two such features:

 - They are outstanding structural plants